 The hardware plan is a set of resources that the SP allocates in their Veeam Cloud Connect infrastructure to set up a target for tenant VM replicas.
 For a tenant, a hardware plan appears as a cloud host.
 A tenant can utilize a cloud host as a regular target host to perform VM replication and failover tasks.

 A hardware plan comprises the following resources in the SP virtualization infrastructure:

-- CPU — limit of CPU that can be used by all replicated VMs of a tenant subscribed to a hardware plan (amount of CPU on the tenant's cloud host).
+- CPU — limit of CPU that can be used by all replicated VMs of a tenant subscribed to a hardware plan (amount of CPU on the tenant cloud host).

-- Memory — limit of RAM that can be used by all replicated VMs of a tenant subscribed to a hardware plan (by all tenant's VMs on the cloud host).
+- Memory — limit of RAM that can be used by all replicated VMs of a tenant subscribed to a hardware plan (by all tenant VMs on the cloud host).

 - Storage — a quota on a datastore (for VMware hardware plans) or a volume (for Hyper-V hardware plans) that a tenant can utilize for storing replicated VMs data.

-- Network — specified number of networks to which tenant's VM replicas can connect.
-When the SP subscribes a tenant to a hardware plan, Veeam Backup & Replication creates the corresponding number of network adapters (vNICs) on the network extension appliance that is deployed on the SP side.
+- Network — specified number of networks to which tenant VM replicas can connect.
+When the SP subscribes a tenant to a hardware plan, Veeam Backup & Replication creates the same number of network adapters (vNICs) on the network extension appliance that is deployed on the SP side.
 To learn more, see Network Extension Appliance.

 The SP can configure hardware plans for VMware vSphere and Microsoft Hyper-V platforms.
 Replication resources that will be provided to tenants through hardware plans can be allocated on standalone hosts and/or clusters.